miker704/Strife/patches2.md

     - Added useRef to file input in edit user profile avatar modal instead of using a variable for consistent file input handling.
     - Added useRef to file input in edit user profile banner modal instead of using a variable for consistent file input handling.
     - Added transmit core cable function on both removebanner and changebanner functions to resync across the app in edit banner modal.
-    - Added conditional protection to kick user from group chat (dmServer) which is to check to see if the dmMember being viewed is still a member before attempting to kick them from the dm server. fetches the if the dmMember is still or is a member of the dmServer if true proceed with kicking, else it is likely they have left the dmServer and if that is the case close the modal instead.
+    - Added conditional protection to kick user from group chat (dmServer) in server user options modal which is to check to see if the dmMember being viewed is still a member before attempting to kick them from the dm server. fetches dmMember and checks if the dmMember is still or is a member of the dmServer if true proceed with kicking, else it is likely they have left the dmServer and if that is the case close the modal instead.
+    - Added conditional protection to ban user from a server in server user options modal which is to check to see if the server Member being viewed is still a member before attempting to ban them from the server. fetches the server member is still or is a member of the Server if true proceed with the ban, else it is likely they have left the Server and if that is the case close the modal instead.

 ## Backend Changes